 The indicator lamps come on and an acoustic signal sounds.
+In addition, a message appears on the Control Display.
 Check whether the safety belt has been fastened correctly.
-The "Fasten safety belts"

-reminder is issued when the driver's safety belt has not been fastened.
+The "Fasten safety belts" reminder is issued when the driver's safety belt has not been fastened.
 The "Fasten safety belts" reminder is also activated at road speeds above approx. 5 mph or 8 km/h if the front passenger's safety belt has not been fastened, if objects are placed on the front passenger seat, or if driver or front passenger unfasten their safety belts.